• Skip to primary navigation

 Description

-This rich and chocolaty Vegan Mug Brownie is possibly the easiest and fastest dessert there is.
-All you need to do is mix it up and microwave.
+This Vegan Mug Brownie is possibly the easiest and fastest dessert there is.
+It's so rich and chocolatey with the best brownie texture.

 Ingredients